Florida officer records are live — search the officer testifying against your client, free. Search free →

 • GA POST certification + employment history

-peace-officer certification status and department-to-department employment history, public under the Georgia Open Records Act and published via the National Police Index — certification history, not internal-affairs complaint files
+peace-officer certification status and department-to-department employment history, public under the Georgia Open Records Act and published via the National Police Index, certification history, not internal-affairs complaint files

 This is certification and employment history, not a finding of misconduct or an internal-affairs file.
 Entries are source-backed leads for attorney review, not Brady/Giglio determinations.
-Coverage is Georgia and six other live jurisdictions — not all 50 states.
+Coverage is Georgia and six other live jurisdictions, not all 50 states.
 All data is drawn from the named public source.

 Frequently asked questions

-Is this a finding of misconduct?
+Is a Georgia POST record a finding of misconduct?

 No. The certification and employment record is a source-backed lead cited to the public record, for attorney review — not a Brady/Giglio determination and not a finding of misconduct.